 Describe your day-to-day responsibilities.

-I’m mainly responsible for overseeing all power plant operations for the hospital and medical facilities on our main campus as well as three community hospitals.
+I manage the team that is responsible for overseeing all power plant operations for the hospital and medical facilities on our main campus as well as three community hospitals.
 My team is responsible for anything to do with operations, that includes boilers, chillers, steam, chilled water, plumbing, air conditioning and waste.
 I think of us as being responsible for everything that either goes in or out of one of our buildings.
-I have a team of 17 currently report to me, primarily licensed engineers and a few maintenance mechanics who are in training to become licensed engineers.
+We have a team of about 17, primarily licensed engineers and a few maintenance mechanics who are in training to become licensed engineers.
 Most of them are here on our main campus.
 As the leader I try to visit each of our buildings at least once a month to meet with the engineers and operators at each facility.

-I’m responsible for the water management program for our main complex and the industrial waste discharge permit for the city of Tulsa.
-I have an outside contractor who comes in to do the testing for that permit, but I’m responsible for all of the permit paperwork that must be submitted as well as water usage reports.
-When I started in this position, I really didn’t know anything about this permit, and it was a real education.
+We’re responsible for the water management program for our main complex and the industrial waste discharge permit for the city of Tulsa.
+I have an outside contractor who comes in to do the testing for that permit, but we’re responsible for all of the permit paperwork that must be submitted as well as water usage reports.
 The city wants to know exactly where all of our water is going, so I have to account for all of it whether it’s used for cooking, washing, or is lost through evaporation.
 My team is also responsible for checking fire extinguishers monthly in all the buildings and we hold some responsibility for the fire sprinkler systems, enabling or disabling them for any work or repairs that are being done by the fire systems team.

 How did you arrive in this role?